IntelOpenDesign/ConnectAnyThing/README.md

 ConnectAnyThing is an easy tool for real-time electronic tinkering on Galileo using a mobile device.

-You will need a Galileo GEN1 or GEN2 (preferred) with a wifi (details below).
+You will need a Galileo GEN1 or GEN2 (preferred) with a wifi card (details below).

 0) Download ConnectAnyThing [here](https://github.com/IntelOpenDesign/ConnectAnyThing/releases).